 Why betrayal negativity impacts self-esteem.

-When something as painful as betrayal rocks your world, it generally does two things: (1) It unleashes a tremendous amount of negative stress into your life; and (2) It triggers the fear of future pain.
+When something as painful as betrayal rocks your world, it generally does two things: (1) it unleashes a tremendous amount of negative stress into your life; and (2) it triggers the fear of future pain.
 And it’s this fear of future pain that robs you of self-esteem energy.
 Why?
 Because as I already pointed out, self-esteem energy is generated from positive expectations.
 And what happens when you’re afraid of future pain?
 That’s right.
-That generates negative expectations, which in turn, lowers your self-esteem.
+That generates negative expectations, which in turn lowers your self-esteem.
 Remember I told you that expectations (negative or positive) are largely created by our self-image?

 Now it’s time to talk about how important a role your self-image plays…

 Self-image is the foundation upon which you build your entire personality, behaviors, and expectations.

 If you were a corporation, your self-image would be the S.O.P. (standard operating procedure) that guides the day-to-day operations.
 If you were a house, your self-image would be the blueprint that dictates the look, style and size.

 And here’s how Dr. Maltz described self-image in his groundbreaking book “Psycho-Cybernetics” (if you haven’t read his book, I suggest you run — don’t walk — to the nearest bookstore and get it): “Whether we realize it or not, each of us carries about with us a mental blueprint or picture of ourselves.”
 (Our self-image) “It is built up by our beliefs about ourselves and it is complete down to the last detail that tells us ‘this is the sort of person I am.’
 We do not question its validity but proceed to act upon it just as if it were true.”